ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/deliverables.md

 <li>Letter or Video To Next Cohort</li>
 </ol>

-##Create a google drive folder, I&P Fall 2016
+##In the course Google Drive folder, I&P Fall 2018, find the subfolder with your name.
+Fill your folder

 with the following files and
 <ul>